EGR314Team206/EGR314Team206.github.io/component_selection.md

 **Component #2:** Motor Driver (IFX9201SGAUMA1).

-This motor driver was provided in class so the team is already familiar with its properties.
-It is able to operate from -.3v to 40V which means it can operate at either 9V or 3.3V.
+This motor driver was provided in class so the team was already familiar with its properties.
+It was able to operate from 3.3v to 40V which means it can operate at either 9V or 3.3V.

 <figure class="image">
 <div style="text-align: center">